Adult Healing Retreat

 In IFS psychotherapy, we embark on a journey of discovery to get to know all of our parts and help those that no longer serve us, or who serve us through 'negative' behavior and thought, to morph into healthier and more adaptive modes of being.

 There is given to the human being as object of perception, the possibility of transforming himself just as, within the seed there lies the possibility of becoming a whole plant.
 The plant will transform itself because of the objective lawfulness lying within it; the human being remains in his unfinished state if he does not take up the stuff of transformation within himself and transform himself through his own power.

 - Rudolf Steiner

-This workshop could be helpful for:
+This workshop could be helpful for people struggling with:

 Jane Martin, LCMHC, LPC

 Jane is a Master's Level Breath Therapist in Integration Process Therapy and has been in private practice for ten years.
 She works as a psychotherapist in her private practice at Northernshire, ReTribe's new land.
 Her MA in Psychology is from Goddard College, specializing in Child Psychology and Transpersonal Psychology.
 She is also a certified Imago Couples Therapist as well as the developer of the Social Harmony program for schools.
 She has been practicing meditation for 45 years.